 - Search Engine Optimization

-The use of keywords in a text is an important aspect of search engine optimization (SEO) and digital content marketing.
+The use of keywords in a website page is an important aspect of search engine optimization (SEO) and digital content marketing.
 In case you didn’t know, keywords are particular words or phrases that describe the contents of a web page.
-They can also be described as terms that internet users type in on search engines when looking for information, products, services or answers on the web.
+They can also be defined as terms that internet users type into the search engines when looking for information, products, services, or answers on the web.

+If used correctly, keywords can help improve Google ranking of a website and consequently increase traffic.
 So how do you use keywords to rank high in Google?
-Well, read the following best ways to use keywords, implement them and watch your website move up in the search engine result pages (SERPs).
+Read on to learn about the best ways and tips that can help you rank your website in the top search engine result pages (SERPs).

-1. Focus on one main word and its close synonyms.
+1. Focus on one keyword and its close synonyms.

 3. Use long-tail keywords in competitive niches.

-4. Use the main terms in the URL and title.
+4. Use the key terms in the URL and title.

 5. Use all the main terms wisely throughout the text.